mpchadwick/mpchadwick.github.io/_posts/2018-06-12-luhn-validation-from-the-command-line.md

 $ isLUHNValid 3044287407206811
 ```

-If it passes will exit with exit code 0.
+If it passes it will exit with exit code 0.
 Otherwise it will exit with exit code 1.

 ```